duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Info Template Group

-Best used for results with more detailed information including an image, title, and a description or arbitrary content.
-This template also allows you to provide an auxiliary information box (to the right) and a "More At" link.
+The `info` template group is designed for Instant Answers that feature in-depth information about one item.
+This includes an image, title, and a description or arbitrary content.
+It also provides an auxiliary section to display further detail in table or list format (to the right).

 ### Usage